pantheon-systems/documentation/source/_docs/terminus.md

 ## Contribute

 <Alert title="Note" type="info">
 If you are a plugin author, you will need to update your plugin for Terminus 2.
-See <a href="/docs/terminus-2-0/">what's new in Terminus 2.x</a> to learn more.
+See [what's new in Terminus 2.x](/docs/terminus-2-0/) to learn more.
 </Alert>

 Terminus is open source!
 View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.